shingyeung/contrib/README.md

 They can be purchased at the usual online stores or from craigslist.

-You will also need the ability to burn an OS image onto a microSD card from a laptop or desktop computer with a card reader/writer.
+You will also need the ability to burn an OS image onto a MicroSD card from a laptop or desktop computer with a card reader/writer.

 [Add picture of setup]